 - solicit personal information from anyone under the age of 18;

-- harvest or collect email addresses or other contact information of other users from the Service by electronic or other means for the purposes of sending unsolicited emails or other unsolicited communications;
+- harvest or collect email addresses or other contact information of other Members from the Services by electronic or other means for the purposes of sending unsolicited emails or other unsolicited communications;

-- advertise or offer to sell or buy any goods or services for any business purpose that is not specifically authorized;
+- advertise or offer to sell or buy any goods or services for any business purpose;

 - further or promote any criminal activity or enterprise or provide instructional information about illegal activities;

-- obtain or attempt to access or otherwise obtain any materials or information through any means not intentionally made available or provided for through the Service; or
+- obtain or attempt to access, or otherwise obtain, any materials or information through any means not intentionally made available or provided for through the Services; or

-- solicit pricing information on any medical product.
+- discuss or solicit pricing information on any medical product.

-Commercial Use: Unless otherwise expressly authorized herein or in the Service, you agree not to display, distribute, license, perform, publish, reproduce, duplicate, copy, create derivative works from, modify, sell, resell, exploit, transfer or upload for any commercial purposes, any portion of the Service, use of the Service, or access to the Service.
+Unless otherwise expressly authorized herein or in the Services, you agree not to display, distribute, license, perform, publish, reproduce, duplicate, copy, create derivative works from, modify, sell, resell, exploit, transfer, or upload, for any purpose, any portion of the Services, use of the Services, or access to the Services.

-Copyright Complaints: DocMatter respects the intellectual property of others, and we ask our users to do the same.
+DocMatter respects the intellectual property of others, and we ask our Members to do the same.
 If you believe that your work has been copied in a way that constitutes copyright infringement, or that your intellectual property rights have been otherwise violated, you should notify DocMatter of your infringement claim in accordance with the procedure set forth below.

-DocMatter will process and investigate notices of alleged infringement and will take appropriate actions under the Digital Millennium Copyright Act ("DMCA") and other applicable intellectual property laws with respect to any alleged or actual infringement.
+DocMatter will process and investigate notices of alleged infringement, and will take appropriate action under the Digital Millennium Copyright Act ("DMCA"), and/or any other applicable intellectual property laws, with respect to any alleged or actual infringement.
 A notification of claimed copyright infringement should be emailed to DocMatter's Copyright Agent at firstname.lastname@example.org (Subject line: "DMCA Takedown Request").
-You may also contact us by mail or facsimile at:
+You may also contact us by mail: